JiayiFeng/pytorch_mmap/README.md

 pytorch_mmap is a lightweight tool to save and load pytorch CPU model in the form of [*mmap*](https://en.wikipedia.org/wiki/Mmap).

 When a model is loaded in the form of *mmap*, model parameters are actually still located on the disk, they are only mapped, not copied, into memory.
-Therefore, loading a *mmap* model form takes up almost no memory space.
+Therefore, loading a *mmap* model takes up almost no memory space.